Week 5 2021

 Judy Garber, MD, MPH

 Director, Center for Cancer Genetics and Prevention

 In 2011-2012, Dr. Garber was the President of American Association for Cancer Research (AACR), the largest organization of cancer researchers in the world.
-She is a member of the National Cancer Advisory Board and was elected into the National Academy of Medicine in 2013.
-She also serves as the Co-Scientific Director of the Breast Cancer Research Foundation and past chair of the Breast Cancer Research Foundation Scientific Advisory Board.
-She is an ASCO Statesman and a Fellow of the AACR Academy.
+She is a member of the National Cancer Advisory Board and was recently elected to the Institute of Medicine.

 Carol Fabian, MD